 Cloud Monitoring metrics accepts three types of metrics—Gauge, Delta, and Cumulative—with six value types: Boolean, Integer, Floating-point, String, Money, and Distribution.

 Amazon CloudWatch metrics are uniquely defined within a CloudWatch account and AWS region by a metric name, a namespace, and zero or more dimensions.
 You can perform filtering and aggregation by metric name, namespace, and dimensions.

-Cloud Monitoring metrics are uniquely defined within a Workspace by Google Cloud project, resource type, metric, and label.
+Cloud Monitoring metrics are uniquely defined within a metrics scope by Google Cloud project, resource type, metric, and label.
 You can perform filtering and aggregation by Google Cloud project, resource type, metric, and label.